 "I like books," Desani shot back.
 "Books! books?" his father sputtered, "I'll buy you a bookstore!"
 Another anecdote: "Boy, you don't understand," Desani was told by a favorite aunt, upon informing her that he would go to England to become famous.
 "You don't even know English!"

-Desani ran away from home several times.
-One incident which may have led to his final, dramatic escape gesture, was being sent, with a bodyguard/servant, on an ox-drawn to collect business debts for his father, a wood merchant.
-Not long after while visiting the family business in Kenya Desani somehow found his way onto a steamer headed for the U.K. (Said the passport officer, "United Kingdom it is, my boy.")
-He arrived in Great Britain at 17 with 40 pounds Sterling (and little English).
+Desani ran away from home three times.
+One incident — which may have led to his final, dramatic escape gesture — was being sent, with a bodyguard/servant, on an ox-drawn journey through the countryside to collect business debts for his father, a wood merchant.
+Not long after while visiting the family business in Kenya, Desani somehow found his way onto a steamer headed for the U.K. (Upon hearing his intentions the surprised passport officer enthusiastically stamped his passport, "United Kingdom it is, my boy.")
+Desani arrived in Great Britain at 17 with 40 pounds sterling (and a little English).

-Gifted with a rare knack for engendering immediate, unbridled enthusiasm in long-time acquaintances and total strangers alike, Desani was so often interrupted by fellow renters in his rooming house that he borrowed money from each, repaying them only when he was ready to move out.
+Gifted with a rare knack for engendering immediate, unbridled enthusiasm in long-time acquaintances and total strangers alike, Desani was so often interrupted by fellow renters in his rooming house that he borrowed a bit of money from each, repaying them only when he was ready to move out.

 For the next 20 or so years Desani, ever the intrepid traveler, sailed frequently between India and England.
-He took bit parts in early silent films.
+He took small parts in early silent films.
 He worked in England as a stringer for Indian newspapers and in India as a stringer for British newspapers.
 He did a stint as headmaster of the same grammar school from which he had once been expelled.
 (According to Desani, he had the unfortunate duty of relieving from his post the headmaster who had once expelled him for insubordination.)
 He lectured in India and England on Indian antiquities.
-Always a seeker, Desani was fascinated by and drawn to the diversity of the "socio-religio" (to quote Hatterr) underpinnings of Britain's vast colony.

 A favorite anecdote of Desani's was the time he spoke to inmates of the Barlinnie high-security prison in Scotland.
 "I remember the governor, Mr. Mayo, introducing me, as if it was yesterday…. greeted them with, 'So glad to see so many of you here today….' " The remark rocked the jailhouse.

-Desani's only known surviving lecture/broadcast from the period is India Invites.
+Desani's only known surviving lecture/broadcast from that period is India Invites.
 It was initially read at New College, Oxford in 1941.
 In addition to Desani, BBC war commentators included T.S.
 Eliot and E.M.
 Forster.
 A key organizer of the effort was George Orwell, later to author 1984 and Animal Farm.
 During the war, Desani's "I like books" ambitions flowered.
 He "learned me grammar."
 And spelling.
-After endless revisions, his efforts gelled into what he dryly called a gesture.
+And punctuation.
+After many revisions, his efforts gelled into what he dryly called a gesture.
 Notably, as Desani observed in his introduction to All About H. Hatterr, there was no market for gestures, only for novels.
-Later he learned that even the market for gestures described as novels (or vice versa) was hardly robust.
+Later he and his publishers learned that even the market for gestures described as novels (or vice versa) was hardly robust.

 Publication of All About H. Hatterr

-Writing in 2021, reviewers still find new things to say about this 70+-year-old novel.
+Writing in 2021, reviewers still find new things to say about this septuagenarian novel.
 A recent academic paper pointed out that until Desani published Hatterr in London, of all places, literary-minded Brits doubted the ability of non-native English speakers to fully master their complex language.
-George Orwell (aka Eric Arthur Blair), who had lived and worked in India, was a staunch defender of English written by the English.
-He was none too pleased when Hatterr appeared and provided one of the few negative reviews of its initial printing.
+George Orwell (aka Eric Arthur Blair), who had lived and worked in India, was a staunch defender of English written by and for the English.
+He was not quite pleased when Hatterr appeared and provided one of the few negative reviews of its initial printing.

 In 1950 Desani's highly personal poetic play Hali was published and also performed on the London stage, as well as broadcast over the BBC.
-It is difficult to imagine a more different work of fiction.
+It is difficult to imagine two works of fiction more different than Hali and Hatterr.
 While Hali may have puzzled Hatterr enthusiasts (E.M.
 Forster called it a "private mythology"), it captured the growing spiritual disquiet — mid-life crisis? — of the author.

 A third book — illustrating the range of Desani's interests, intellect and ambition — was to be a critical biography of Mahatma Gandhi.
 (Gandhi, the lawyer-ascetic-revolutionary who inspired and guided the Indian movement for independence, had been assassination only a few years before.)
 In a tragicomedy of errors the only copy of the absentminded author's manuscript was left in a taxi.
 The only backup were the shorthand notes Desani had dictated to his stenographer.
 Unfortunately she had recently passed away … no one could decipher her scribbles.